NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 3. Email notifications for when a booking is created, updated, or deleted.

-4. To incorporate all CRUD actions for the admin to manage the bookings via the front removing the need to do this via the admin panel currently.
+4. To incorporate all CRUD actions for the admin to manage the bookings via the front removing the need to do this via the admin panel.

 ## Workload Planning